bulldog9800/os_hw1/README.txt

 - implement the execution of external commands in the background
 - implement the jobs list and all relevant commands (fg/bg/jobs/...)
 - implement the I/O redirection and the pipes
-- Finally implement the bonus command.
+- Finally implement the bonus command.r

 Good luck :)